 Which analysis gave constant differences in the fitted values when comparing two groups that differed by a relative c-fold increase in CRP levels (i.e., comparing CRP=x to CRP = c * x )?
 Explicitly provide all those similar paired comparisons from the table.

-Analysis in problem 4
+Analysis in problem 4 Total: 5/5

 Ratio=2 : Ratio=1.5